jlollis/seattle-python-401d9/class-43-owasp-security/RESEARCH.md

 **This is a research assignment which you will present**
 <!-- short description of project -->
 You will be assigned a topic below, which you will research and provide a 10 minute presentation for during the lecture period for class 43.
-The topic of your research project has been detailed within the 2017 OWASP Securities Report found [here](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf) , though you will need to exand your research area past this report.
+The topic of your research project has been detailed within the 2017 OWASP Securities Report found [here](https://www.owasp.org/images/7/72/OWASP_Top_10-2017_%28en%29.pdf.pdf) , though you will need to expand your research area past this report.

 1. A1:2017-Injection
 1. A2:2017-Broken Authentication